MicrosoftDocs/windows-itpro-docs/windows/manage/cortana-at-work-scenario-2.md

     ![Cortana at work, showing the weather in New York, New York](images/cortana-newyork-weather.png)

 ## Search with Cortana, by using voice commands
-This process helps you to use Cortana and voice commands to perform a quick search.
+This process helps you to use Cortana at work and voice commands to perform a quick search.

 1. Click on the **Cortana** icon in the taskbar, and then click the **Microphone** icon (to the right of the **Search** box).